checko/setupmediawikiwithextensions/docs/RESTORE-DB.md

 2) Run MW 1.35 updater on the same compose network using a minimal LocalSettings:

-- A ready-to-use file is included: `data/LocalSettings.upgrade.php` (loads no extensions).
+- A ready-to-use file is included: `templates/LocalSettings.minimal.php` (loads no extensions).
+Copy it into `./data/LocalSettings.php` if you want to inspect or tweak it before running the updater.
 - Detect compose network (usually `<folder>_default`):

 ```